telerik/kendo-ui-core/docs/styles-and-layout/themebuilder.md

 For the various ways to process the LESS output, refer to the [official LESS documentation](http://lesscss.org/#-client-side-usage).

+> **Important**

+> We introduced a new ThemeBuilder together with the `Kendo UI Q2 2015 release`.
+The new ThemeBuilder follows a notable CSS code overhaul, which made the themes more consistent and simpler to implement and to customize.
+The new ThemeBuilder `does not provide an import functionality`.
+We decided to drop this feature as it cannot be implemented to be as good and flexible as we desired.
+Although it may not seem like the best option, we recommend recreating the custom themes after upgrading the Kendo UI version.
+This will ensure that the generated CSS code is clean and includes all styles required by the new widgets or features.

 ## Version Compatibility

 The ThemeBuilder generates CSS, LESS, and JS code, which are compatible with the current official Kendo UI version.
 In case a custom theme for an older Kendo UI version is needed, implement it via [manual coding or overrides]({% slug themesandappearnce_kendoui_desktopwidgets %}#customize-appearance).